Neubauer-Group/UFOManager/README.md

 ```bash
 $ Do you still want to search for models?
 Please type in Yes or No. Yes or No
 ```
 After you finishing all your search, you can download UFO models you need, by typing in their corresponding metadata file full name (.json is required) and separated them with ','.
 The full names will be shown with your search feedback.
-Or you can type 'No' to exit.
+Or you can type No to exit.
 ```
 $ You can choose the metadata you want to download, or type No to exsit: meta1.json, meta2.json, ...
 ```